Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 September 16th.
 Robinia Courtyard, with Luke Leavitt and the Levitations, opening for D'Funk and the Grease Monkeys

+September 20th, 7-9.
+Leopold's, with Charlie Palm and Henry Ptacek

 September 21st.
 The Tasting Room (Monona), with the Feestet

 September 24th.
-Communication Madison, with Laminal Animil + Matt Blair
+Communication Madison, with Laminal Animil (and a set by Matt Blair)

+October 6th.
+Cafe Coda, hosting Late Night Jazz Jam

 October 9th, 6:00.
 Dark Horse Art Bar, with Songs of Love and War